 University staff members who do not already hold a Bachelor’s degree or equivalent can use the University of Iowa tuition assistance program to obtain one.
 All undergraduate courses that are part of an undergraduate degree program are considered work-related and therefore eligible for assistance for those participants who currently do not hold an undergraduate degree.
 We strongly encourage all supervisors to support this perspective.
 Individual departments will need to look at additional issues such as work coverage to determine whether it is appropriate to grant flex or vacation time for individuals to attend classes during normal work hours.

-What factors determine if a person should be reclassified?
+What factors determine if a merit position should be reclassified?

 The most important factor is that the employee is performing work outside of their current classification on a regular and ongoing basis.

 How do I go about expanding my job responsibilities in my current job?

 Talk with your supervisor about your career interests, and identify ways you can expand your responsibilities in your existing job to meet the needs of your unit.
 You might also identify goals to develop competencies (knowledge, skills and abilities) that will prepare you for other jobs at the University.
 To be recognized in your current job, your career development goals need to be agreed upon with your supervisor and be in alignment with unit needs.
 It would also be useful to discuss what degree of change would be needed in order to support a salary increase, a career advancement increase or promotion/ career shift resulting in a new classification.

 What can I do if I feel my P&S classification is incorrect?

 If you can document changes in your job and your supervisor agrees, you can be considered for either a promotion or a career shift to another classification.
 This does not guarantee a change in classification, but it would be the way to receive consideration for your request.
 The documents and instructions are located on the Career Development Planning and Job Information website created by Compensation and Classification.